Applies to: All versions

 The following articles provide information to identify and troubleshoot most common situations, as documented by VMware.

 - When quiescing a guest operating system using the Microsoft Volume Shadow Copy Service (VSS) prior to a snapshot, the operation fails.
-Troubleshooting Volume Shadow Copy (VSS) quiesce related issues: see article
+Troubleshooting Volume Shadow Copy (VSS) quiesce related issues: Pleago to see this article

-- Cannot create a quiesced snapshot of a virtual machine if Symantec BackupExec is installed within the virtual machine. see article
+- Cannot create a quiesced snapshot of a virtual machine if Symantec BackupExec is installed within the virtual machine.
+Pleago to see this article

 Note: The Distributed Transaction Coordinator service must be running while installing VMware Tools.
 Otherwise, VSS fails to quiesce Windows 2008 R2/ WIndows 2012.